Moses Coit Tyler: Biography

-Born in Griswold, Connecticut, in his childhood, his family moved several times, to Constantia, New York and also to several locations in Michigan, settling in Detroit in 1842.
-In Detroit, he attended First Congregational Church.
-In 1850, at the age of 15 he became a schoolteacher in Romeo, Michigan.
+Born in Griswold, Connecticut, Tyler and his family moved several times during his childhood, first to Constantia, New York, and then to various locations in Michigan before settling in Detroit in 1842.
+There, he attended the First Congregational Church.
+In 1850, at age 15, he became a schoolteacher in Romeo, Michigan.
 The next year he became a bookseller in Chicago.

-He entered the University of Michigan in 1852.
-The next year, a relative from Connecticut financed his transfer to Yale University.
-He graduated A.B. in 1857 and A.M. in 1863.
+He entered the University of Michigan in 1852, but a relative from Connecticut financed his transfer to Yale University the following year.
+He graduated with an A.B. in 1857 and an A.M. in 1863.
 During his senior year, he met Andrew Dickson White at a Skull and Bones meeting.
 This became a lifelong personal and professional friendship.

-He studied for the Congregational ministry at the Yale Divinity School (1857–1858) and at the Andover Theological Seminary (1858–1859).
-His first pastorate was at a Congregationalist church in Owego, New York from 1859 to 1860.
-In 1861 he moved to a larger congregation in Poughkeepsie.

-In 1862, he suffered a nervous breakdown.
-To recover he attended Boston's Normal Institute for Physical Education for six months, where he became a disciple of Diocletian Lewis and his calisthenic training regimens.
-After recovery, he settled in England and established himself as a lecturer and essayist; initially as an evangelist for Lewis' musical gymnastics, but transitioning to studying and contrasting American and British society.
+Tyler studied for the Congregational ministry at the Yale Divinity School (1857–1858) and Andover Theological Seminary (1858–1859).
+His first pastorate was at a Congregationalist church in Owego, New York (1859–1860), before moving to a larger congregation in Poughkeepsie in 1861.
+Following a nervous breakdown in 1862, he spent six months at Boston's Normal Institute for Physical Education, where he became a disciple of Diocletian Lewis and his calisthenic training regimens.
+After his recovery, he settled in England and established himself as a lecturer and essayist, initially as an evangelist for Lewis' musical gymnastics before transitioning to studying and contrasting American and British society.

 In 1867, he became professor of English language and literature at the University of Michigan.
-He held that position until 1881, except in 1873-1874 when he was literary editor of The Christian Union.
-His disgust with the Henry Ward Beecher Beecher-Tilton Scandal case sent him back to Michigan.
-Tyler was elected a member of the American Antiquarian Society in 1879.
+He held that position until 1881, except for a brief period when he was literary editor of The Christian Union (1873–1874).
+His disgust with the Beecher-Tilton Scandal case sent him back to Michigan.
+He was elected to the American Antiquarian Society in 1879.

 For much of the 1870s, Andrew Dickson White had been promoting the study of American history at Cornell University, having hired George Washington Greene, William C. Russell, Hermann E. Von Holst, and John Fiske in various roles as visiting professors and lecturers.
-In 1881, White secured funds for a permanent professorship, and hired his old college friend Tyler.
-Tyler turned down a competing offer from Columbia University (at double the pay).
-From 1881 until his death, Tyler was professor of American history and chairman of the Department of History.
+In 1881, White secured funding for a permanent professorship and hired his old college friend Tyler, who turned down an offer from Columbia University, at double the salary.
+From 1881 until his death, Tyler served as professor of American history and chairman of the Department of History.
 This was the first full professorship of American history.

-In 1881, he was ordained deacon in the Protestant Episcopal Church and in 1883 priest, but he never undertook regular parochial work.
+Though he was ordained as a deacon in the Protestant Episcopal Church in 1881 and as a priest in 1883, he never undertook regular parochial work.